majakurcius/hyc2020-tw/create-gh-issue-template.md

 To add your own issue type, follow this guide.

-> **NOTE:** You can also create new files, branches, commits, and pull requests (PRs).
+> **NOTE:** You can also create new files, branches, commits, and pull requests (PRs) from the GitHub UI.
 This guide aims to show you how to do it from a command line interface (CLI).

 ## Prerequisites